Arturo de la Rosa Escalante

 Arturo de la Rosa Escalante (born 4 May 1971) is a Mexican politician affiliated with the PAN.
 He currently serves as Deputy of the LXII Legislature of the Mexican Congress representing Baja California Sur.
 He subsequently served as municipal president of Los Cabos.
+He is the son of Jerónimo de la Rosa Gómez.

+A native of Ciudad Constitución, de la Rosa attended secondary school in La Paz and a preparatoria in Toluca before earning his law degree from the Universidad Internacional de La Paz.